How I Built an AI Fitness Company From a Hospital Graveyard Shift

 TL;DR

-- I lost 112 pounds (308 to 196) running my own coaching system on hospital graveyards.
+- I went 308 → 196 on hospital graveyards.
 No $300/mo trainer.
-No app that worked.
+No app that fit.

 The average person does not exist

 The conventional fitness industry serves a hypothetical human.
 Eight hours of sleep.
 Predictable schedule.
 Sunday meal prep.
-A relaxed 24-hour recovery window before the next squat day.
+A relaxed 24-hour window before the next squat day.

 Generic programs do not fail because the science is wrong.
 They fail because the science was modeled on a person who is not you.